nickhnelsen/jmlr-style-file-improved/README.md

 Notable changes to `sample.tex` include:
 - Default to "nohyperref" option
 - Load hyperref with custom link colors and pagebackref
-- Add sample theorem and proof environments with custon names
+- Add sample theorem and proof environments with custom names